Justin-Insight/mymindteam.com/content/test/child/autism-spectrum-disorder.md

       diagnosis if they:

-      * Experience difficulties adapting to and adjusting to changes.&nbsp;
+      * Experience difficulties adapting to and adjusting to changes.

-      * Exhibit rigid thinking and behavioral patterns.&nbsp;
+      * Exhibit rigid thinking and behavioral patterns.

       * Struggle to relate to and interact with other children their age.